mak-alex/litres-backup/README.md

-## BackLitr - Assistant for backing up your books from a book resource litres.ru
+## litres-backup - Assistant for backing up your books from a book resource litres.ru

 ### Opportunities: